Shaolin212/API-Testing-Using-Postman/README.md

 # API-Testing-with-Postman
-API testing by writing test cases with Postman and generated a report with Newman.
+API testing by writing test cases with Postman and report generate with Newman.